 Jigsaw Productions is helmed by Academy Award®-winning filmmaker Alex Gibney, considered one of the most prolific and thought-provoking documentary filmmakers of our generation.
-Founding Jigsaw Educational Productions in 1978, Gibney set out to make the company an incubator for diverse filmmakers, giving each the opportunity as part of the Jigsaw team to explore and refine their talent in the art of producing documentary films.
-In 2012, Gibney founded Jigsaw Productions and partnered with Kew Media (formerly Content), a global entertainment corporation, allowing Jigsaw to further expand into feature films and the scripted and unscripted television series arena.
+Founding Jigsaw Educational Productions in 1978, Gibney set out to make the company an incubator for diverse filmmakers, giving each the opportunity as part of the Jigsaw team to explore and refine their talent in the art of producing and directing documentary films.
+In 2012, Gibney founded Jigsaw Productions and partnered with a global entertainment company allowing Jigsaw to further expand feature film opportunities and into the scripted and unscripted television series arena.
 In 2020, Imagine Entertainment acquired a majority stake in Jigsaw from its former owners providing an opportunity for Jigsaw to further grow its film, television and podcast series businesses.

 Jigsaw has produced some of the most acclaimed documentary films, including Going Clear: Scientology and the Prison of Belief, which won three Emmy awards, a DuPont Columbia Award, and a WGA Award, and was one of the most watched documentaries in HBO’s history; the Oscar®- and Emmy Award-winning Taxi to the Dark Side; the Oscar®-nominated Enron: The Smartest Guys in the Room; the multiple Emmy Award-winning Mea Maxima Culpa: Silence in the House of God; Showtime’s Emmy Award-winning History of the Eagles; the controversial We Steal Secrets: The Story of Wikileaks; the provocative film about Lance Armstrong’s fall from grace, The Armstrong Lie; and Client 9, the in-depth look at the rapid rise and dramatic fall of former New York Governor, Eliot Spitzer.